-- 9.1 Development will be expected to provide enhancement for horseshoe bats.
-The National Planning Policy Framework (July 2018) states that 'Planning... decisions should contribute to and enhance the natural... environment by... providing net gains for biodiversity...'
-It is expected that development sides would provide a greater quantum of habitat in value than that lost due to the built development and associated infrastructure. - 9.2 An example of the Excel worksheets used in calculating the quantum of replacement habitat required is given in Appendix 6 with a box showing the amount gained or lost due to a proposed development.
+- would provide a greater quantum of habitat in value than that lost due to the built development and associated infrastructure. - 9.2 An example of the Excel worksheets used in calculating the quantum of replacement habitat required is given in Appendix 6 with a box showing the amount gained or lost due to a proposed development.
 It is expected that a percentage gain will be defined by Defra in due course.

-Lesser Horseshoe Bats: Mother and Pup (Photo: Frank Greenaway.
+Greater Horseshoe Bat (Frank Greenaway.
 Courtesy Vincent Wildlife Trust)